yeshua453/website/docs/controls/linechart.md

 ### `below_line`

 A vertical line drawn between a line point and the bottom edge of the chart.

-The value is an instance of [`ChartPointLine`](#chartpointline-properties) class.
+Value is of type [`ChartPointLine`](#chartpointline-properties).

 ### `below_line_bgcolor`